Boltz-2 NIM is a next-generation structural biology foundation model that shows strong performance for both structure and affinity prediction.

 This model is not owned or developed by NVIDIA.
 This model has been developed and built to a third-party’s requirements for this application and use case.

-GOVERNING TERMS: Your use of the NIM container is governed by the NVIDIA Software License Agreement and Product-Specific Terms for AI Products.
-Your use of the model is governed by the NVIDIA Community Model License.
-Additional Information: MIT.
+GOVERNING DOWNLOAD TERMS: Use of this container is governed by the NVIDIA Software License Agreement and Product-Specific Terms for AI Products.
+Use of the model is governed by the NVIDIA Open Model Agreement.
+ADDITIONAL INFORMATION: Apache License, Version 2.0 and MIT License.

-You are responsible for ensuring that your use of NVIDIA AI Foundation Models complies with all applicable laws.
+You are responsible for ensuring that your use of NVIDIA provided models complies with all applicable laws.

 Global